prabhupad26/aipnd_prabhu/README.md

-# Flow type prediction with deep learning:
+# Flower type prediction with deep learning:

 * Objective : Train an image classifier to recognize different species of flowers, with input image of size 224 x 224 .